lodgeit-labs/accounts-assessor/README.md

 ")

 This repository hosts practical research into leveraging logic programming to solve accounting problems.
-The core logic runs in SWI-Prolog, and is aided by a python webserver.
+The core logic runs in SWI-Prolog, and is aided by several smaller python codebases.

 Several services are available:

 [](mrkev2extra: "